 So, first things first: set a date.
-Second, get rid of all cigarettes/tobacco/lighters.
+Second, get rid of all cigarettes/tobacco/lighters and replace them with smokeless, tobacco-free IQOS Dubai device.
 Third, tell people you know (especially others who smoke) that you are quitting.
 Finally, follow our advice on breaking the habit!

 Understanding the habit